“The key to having a healthy life is having a healthy mind.” – Richard Davidson

 This is a simplified way of thinking of health and living a healthy lifestyle, as there is much more that can go into being healthy and living a healthy lifestyle besides avoiding illness.
 In fact, some people who live a healthy lifestyle may still get ill and may experience a variety of illnesses or disorders.
 The reverse is also true, those who do not live a healthy lifestyle and embrace unhealthy habits may not experience any illness at all.

-Obviously, it is recommended to attempt to live a healthy lifestyle regardless or what the outcome may be as this will set one up for the likelihood of avoiding sickness or disease.
-However, this is not to say there is not ramifications or consequences that accompany leading a healthy lifestyle.
+Obviously, it is recommended to attempt to live a healthy lifestyle regardless of what the outcome may be as this will set one up for the likelihood of avoiding sickness or disease.
+However, this is not to say there are no ramifications or consequences that accompany leading a healthy lifestyle.
 One such consequence of attempting to live a healthy lifestyle is the stress that can be involved with such a lifestyle.

 One such stress from living a healthy lifestyle is the pressure that comes with it.
-It can be extremely challenging and difficult to lead a healthy lifestyle this day in age.
-In modern day society, there are numerous things that are unhealthy and can pull one from living a health life.
+It can be extremely challenging and difficult to lead a healthy lifestyle in this day in age.
+In modern-day society, there are numerous things that are unhealthy and can pull one from living a healthy life.
 These elements can be easy to slip into and there is often pressure from outside forces to get one to slip from living healthy to living unhealthy.
 Such pressures can come from mundane things like advertisements and the media.